MARGARET RIVER'S BEST PLAYGROUNDS

 In front of the beach house on the way to the beach is a local favourite, Riflebutts, with quirky public art, an oversized man and dog sculpture by renowned artist Russell Sheridan.

-There’s the usual swings, slides and climbing frames with a soft fall base rather than sand, plus expanses of grass, perfect for picnicking, cricket and footy – all right next to the beach.
+There are the usual swings, slides and climbing frames with a soft fall base rather than sand, plus expanses of grass, perfect for picnicking, cricket and footy – all right next to the beach.

 Flinders Bay Pirate Ship, Augusta,